• Facebook

 Media Literacy & Digital Citizenship Program Supervisor

 Media Literacy and Digital Citizenship are overlapping content areas that should be integrated into every subject taught in today’s classrooms.
-The standards associated with Media Literacy lead students to think critically about the messages they consume and create through a variety of forms of communication.
+The skills associated with Media Literacy lead students to think critically and curiously about the messages they consume, create, and engage with through a variety of forms of communication.
 Those associated with Digital Citizenship enable students to use technology in ways that are safe, responsible, ethical, and kind.

 Who is involved in this work?
 Any and all educators can help students navigate today’s digital landscape with skills that empower them to thoughtfully analyze media messages and to make their own voices heard.
 That said, Media Literacy & Digital Citizenship are core subjects in the teacher-librarian’s repertoire and Ed Tech specialists often take a lead role in supporting Digital Citizenship.